Chapter 5: Early Childhood

 Authoritarian Parenting

 The first, authoritarian, is the traditional model of parenting in which parents make the rules and children are expected to be obedient.
 Baumrind suggests that strict parents tend to place maturity demands on their children that are unreasonably high and tend to be aloof and distant.
-Consequently, children reared in this way may fear rather than respect their parents and, because their parents do not allow discussion, may take out their frustrations on safer perhaps as bullies toward peers.
+Consequently, children reared in this way may fear rather than respect their parents and, because their parents do not allow discussion, may take out their frustrations perhaps more as bullies toward peers.

 Permissive Parenting